-When you get your Acceptance Notice you are eligible to apply for your dormitory room.
-This should be attended to at once by sending \$5.50 room deposit directly to the Business Manager, Texas Western College.
-(For details about room rates, see page 30).
+When you get your Notice of Acceptance you are eligible to apply for your dormitory room.
+This should be attended to at once by sending a \$5.50 room deposit directly to the Business Manager, Texas Western College.
+For details about room rates, see page 30.